St. Mary's College of Meycauayan: History

 The yearly marked increase in enrolment in the three levels needed more classrooms.
 Thus a new four-storey building was constructed with 26 classrooms including the new library, faculty room, home economics room and offices for the guidance and subject area coordinators.

 Msgr.
 Sabino Vengco blessed the Multi-Purpose Hall on January 22, 1989, in the presence of the RVM sisters, teachers, students, sponsors, and guests.
-This Multi-Purpose Hall provides adequate space for school programs/activities, PE classes and is shared with the public for seminars/workshops and other similar gatherings.
+This Multi-Purpose Hall provides adequate space for school programs/activities, and PE classes and is shared with the public for seminars/workshops and other similar gatherings.

-A significant event in 1989 was the launching of the Movement for the Beatification of Mother Ignacia del Espiritu Santo by the RVM communities of SMCM and St. Mary's Academy of Sto.
+A significant event in 1989 was the launching the Movement for the Beatification of Mother Ignacia del Espiritu Santo by the RVM communities of SMCM and St. Mary's Academy of Sto.
 Niño at the St. Francis of Assisi Parish Church on October 28 of that year.
 The rites were participated in by Rev. Fr.
 Pablo Reyes, parish priest; Fr.
 Antonio Rigonan, assistant parish priest; Fr.
 Rufino Sulit, parish priest of Sto.
 Niño; S. Ma.
 Carmelita Abiera, RVM, representing Mother General; S. Ma.
 Anna Montilla, RVM, superior of SMCM together with a large crowd representing pastoral and religious organizations, students, religious and lay faculty of RVM schools and RVM sisters from the Luzon Regional House.

-In 1990, the school launched and intensified the program on adopting an area where less privileged people live.
+In 1990, the school launched and intensified the program by adopting an area where less privileged people live.
 The needs of these people were ascertained when a survey was conducted.
 In 1993, the adopted area of the school was given a full-time social worker who at the same time managed the Mother Ignacia Social Concern Center (MISCC) of the school.
 Several programs were organized, namely: Income Generating Projects, Day Care, Emergency Assistance, Disaster Preparedness, Spiritual Uplift, Health and Sanitation.
 These programs were wholeheartedly supported by the administrators, teachers, students, and parents through donations in kind and monthly pledges.

 In 1995, the school undertook infrastructure development.
 Administrative offices were renovated and restructured.
 The offices were provided with computers to facilitate reportorial requirements.
-Computerized grading system was introduced.
-The laboratory, guidance, cashier, registrar, and administrative offices have been installed to local area networking system.
-For the grade school (GS), the provision of new kindergarten rooms was made possible with the support of donations form the Family Council.
+The computerized grading system was introduced.
+The laboratory, guidance, cashier, registrar, and administrative offices have been installed in the local area networking system.
+For the grade school (GS), the provision of new kindergarten rooms was made possible with the support of donations from the Family Council.
 Likewise, the Multi-Purpose Hall (gym) was arranged for more convenient sound effects when it acquired its new sound system.
-The old canteen was also demolished to offer more space to medical/dental clinic and new canteen.
+The old canteen was also demolished to offer more space for a medical/dental clinic and a new canteen.

-Effective School Year 1995–1996, the double-single session was changed to whole day session for the grade four to fourth year high school curriculum in order to improve the quality of learning by giving the students more time for classroom instruction.
+Effective School Year 1995–1996, the double-single session was changed to a whole day session for the grade four to fourth-year high school curriculum to improve the quality of learning by giving the students more time for classroom instruction.